knpuniversity/symfony2-series/knpu/episode4/more-form-customizations.rst

         </div>
     {% endblock form_row %}

 Alright, time to try it.
-Refresh!
 Woh, BIG error:

     Variable "help" does not exist in
     kernel.root_dir/Resources/views/form_theme.html.twig at line 9

 I promise, I wasn't lying!
-The problem is that the *other* fields like email and password *aren'* passing in this variable, so we need to code defensively in the block.
+The problem is that the *other* fields like email and password *aren't* passing in this variable, so we need to code defensively in the block.
 Add an ``if`` statement to make sure the variable is defined and actually set to some real value: